ItsCosmas/JavaFX-simple-MediaPlayer/README.md

 #### It has a Simple Method to Extract Media Name from the path directory shown in the code.
 #### It's pretty basic and only plays MP4 files

+#### To Use on Windows uncomment the windows block comment on MainClass.java and block comment the Linux block.